 The Society of Women Engineers (SWE) is a not-for-profit educational and service organization that empowers women to succeed and advance in the field of engineering, and to be recognized for their life-changing contributions as engineers and leaders.
 Founded in 1950, SWE is the driving force that establishes engineering as a highly desirable career for women through an exciting array of training and development programs, networking opportunities, scholarships, outreach and advocacy activities, and much more.

 This blog serves the graduate student community in SWE, and is maintained by the SWE Graduate Member Coordinator and Graduate Programs Coordinators.
+For more information about the SWE Graduate Community, please visit our website at gradswe.swe.org.
 For more information on the Society of Women Engineers, please visit the official website at www.swe.org.

 The SWE Graduate Student Community Mission: